3D Quantum Trajectories. Quantum orbits of the Hydrogen's electron

-Taking Eq.
-(98) into Eq.
-(75), we find
+Taking Eq. (\ref{radmom20}) into Eq. (\ref{quartime}), we find

-Integrating numerically Eq.
-(99), we plot the radial time equation (Fig. 4.) for this bound state.
-In this figure, the electron moves between two radial extremities $r=0$ and $r=8\, a_o$, and describes different trajectories for the same state.
-All these trajectories pass throw some points constituting nodes.
-The radial positions $0$ and $2\, a_o$ of the nodes correspond to the zero of the radial function ${\cal X}^{(20)}_1$.
-In particular, the nodes situated at $r=8\, a_o$ correspond to the vanishing value of the radial velocity given by Eq.
-(99).
+Integrating numerically Eq. (\ref{radtime20}), we plot the radial time equation for this bound state (Fig.4).
+In this figure, the electron moves between two radial positions $r = 0$ and $r = 8\, ao$ through different trajectories.
+All these trajectories pass throw some nodes.
+The radial positions $r=0$ of the nodes correspond to the zeros of the radial function ${\mathcal X}_1^{(20)}$.
+In particular, the nodes situated at $r = 8\, ao$ correspond to the vanishing value of the radial velocity given by Eq. (\ref{radtime20}).
+The radial velocities do not vanish at $r=0$ making the electron going through this position toward another extremity $r=8ao$ different from the previous one in the same way as for the ground state case.
+Thus, there are two extremities $r=8ao$ and four trajectories cut branches ($r_{extr1}=8ao\to r=0$; $r=0\to r_{extr2}=8ao$; $r_{extr2}=8ao\to r=0$ and $r=0\to r_{extr2}=8ao$).

-Taking Eqs.
-(98), (91) and (92) into Eqs.
-(78), (79) and (80), we get
+Taking Eqs. (\ref{radmom20}), (\ref{thetamom10}) and (\ref{phimom10}) into Eqs. (\ref{quardyn}) and (\ref{quaphidyn}), we get